Private Investigators FAQ

 - A reputable private eye is always transparent and makes sure that he or she has a clear agreement about the nature of the engagement from the outset.

 The only time a subject ever knows for sure that an investigator is following him or her is when a client lets that fact slip.
 If a subject shows any sign of suspicion in the course of a surveillance job, investigators break off contact and discuss how best to proceed from there.
 It is quite rare for a subject to become suspicious but it can occur.
 Even if a subject person does becomes suspicious, the subject cannot know for sure that it is a private investigator who is following him or her.
 The reality is that certain individuals such as serious criminals, lifelong conmen, PTSD sufferers and war veterans can’t necessarily be followed in any conventional sense because they’re always looking over their shoulder.
 Even police struggle in such circumstances and would likely need a warrant to get a tracker to put on the subject’s car to help with the surveillance.
 Fortunately, such wary characters are very few and far between.
 We investigate the worst 5% of society and of that portion, only a very small percentage (say 5% or less) are naturally wary of surveillance.
-What can be guaranteed is that we are never actually caught out as investigators; we simply break off the investigation if somebody is clearly suspicious, and we always provide a cover story if somebody confronts an investigator while on the job.
+What can be guaranteed is that we are never actually caught out as investigators; we simply break off the investigation if somebody is clearly suspicious.

 - Occasionally the subject of an investigation is wary and highly vigilant.
 This only happens in less than 5% of cases.